denoland/docs/runtime/manual/basics/modules/integrity_checking.md

 1. Create a `deno.json` file in the current or an ancestor directory, which will automatically create an additive lockfile at `deno.lock`.
 2. Use the `--lock=deno.lock` to enable and specify lock file checking.
-To update or create a lock use `--lock=deno.lock --lock-write`.
-The `--lock=deno.lock` tells Deno what the lock file to use is, while the `--lock-write` is used to output dependency hashes to the lock file (`--lock-write` must be used in conjunction with `--lock`).
+To update or create a lock use `--lock=deno.lock --frozen=false`.
+The `--lock=deno.lock` tells Deno what the lock file to use is, while the `--frozen=false` is used to output dependency hashes to the lock file.

 A `deno.lock` might look like this, storing a hash of the file against the
 dependency: